First simultaneous measurement of differential muon-neutrino charged-current cross sections on argon for final states with and without protons using MicroBooNE data

 The $\nu_\mu$CC event selection is identical to that of previous MicroBooNE work~\cite{wc_elee,wc_1d_xs,wc_3d_xs,PRD}.
 It utilizes the ``generic neutrino selection"~\cite{cosmic_reject} as a preselection, which reduces cosmic ray contamination down to 15\%.
-Backgrounds are further rejected with a boosted decision tree (BDT) trained using the $\texttt{XGBoost}$ library~\cite{wc_reco} on a set of background taggers.
+Backgrounds are further rejected with a boosted decision tree (BDT) trained using the $\texttt{XGBoost}$ library~\cite{xgboost} on a set of background taggers, which are variables designed to characterise non-$\nu_\mu$CC events.
 The efficiency (purity) of the fully inclusive $\nu_\mu$CC selection is 68\% (92\%), with backgrounds predominantly coming from neutral current $\pi^\pm$ events.
 The selection is further divided into 0p and Np selections based on the reconstructed leading proton's kinetic energy, $K_p^{rec}$.
 The Np selection contains events in which there is at least one proton with $K_p^{rec}>35$~MeV.
 The 0p selection contains all other events.
-This threshold is motivated by MicroBooNE's ability to detect tracks $>1$~cm, which corresponds to 35~MeV for protons~\cite{PRD}.
-True Np events are thus defined as having a proton with true $K_p>35$~MeV and true 0p events are defined as having either zero final-state protons, or no proton with $K_p>35$~MeV.
+True Np events are analogously defined as having a proton with true $K_p>35$~MeV and true 0p events are defined as having either zero final-state protons, or no proton with $K_p>35$~MeV.
 The Np selection has a 49\% efficiency for true Np events and a high purity of 95\% due to low contamination from non-$\nu_\mu$CC and 0p events.
 The 0p selection has an efficiency of 53\% for true 0p events.
 The larger number of Np events, which outnumber 0p events $\sim$7:1, increases the prominence of Np events in the 0p selection, reducing the fraction of true 0p events in the 0p selection to 32\%~\cite{PRD}.

 The 0p and Np cross sections are extracted simultaneously.
 This allows the number of true Np events in the 0p selection to be predicted based on the observation of the Np selection (and vice versa).
 The same strategy is employed in other MicroBooNE work~\cite{PRD,nue0pNp}.
 Simultaneous extraction requires unfolding